cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     }
   }
   else {
-    // a new client of the consumer chain will be created if p.initialHeight == 0 {
-      // invalid proposal: initial height cannot be zero return
-    }
     // create client state
     clientState = ClientState{
       chainId: p.chainId,
       // use the unbonding period on the provider to compute
       // the unbonding period on the consumer
       unbondingPeriod: ComputeConsumerUnbondingPeriod(stakingKeeper.UnbondingTime()),
-      latestHeight: p.initialHeight, // the height when the client was last updated }
+      // the height when the client was last updated is set to the first possible height;
+      // for example, in the case of a Tendermint Client, this is Height{0, 1} (see ICS-7)
+      latestHeight: 0,
+    }
     // create consensus state
     consensusState = ConsensusState{